ubc-library-rc/rc-workshop-template/index.md

 nav_order: 1
 ---
 ```

-`nav-order` sets the order pages will appear in the navigation menu

 ### Add child pages
 Top-level pages on the site (parents) can also have sub-pages (children).
 Child pages appear in the navigation menu indented below their parent.
 The relationship between parent and child pages is defined in the YAML headers of both pages.